-Recent News – Jan.
-12, 2017
+Recent News – September 2017

-SUCCESS!
 President Obama proclaims expansion of the Cascade-Siskiyou National Monument On Jan.
 12, President Obama exercised his authority under the Antiquities Act to expand the Cascade-Siskiyou National Monument by almost 48,000 acres of public land.
 This expansion, based on the recommendations of scientists including Conservation Co- Chair Pepper Trail, incorporates Grizzly Peak, areas north and west of Hyatt Lake and east of Howard Prairie, and the BLM land managed as part of California’s Horseshoe Ranch Wildlife Area north of Irongate Reservoir.

 Further information, and a link to a map of the expanded Monument can be found here.

 Please contact the Medford offices of Senator Merkley at 541-608-9102 and Senator Wyden at 541-858-5122 to thank them for their support, which was critical to this successful effort, long a conservation priority of the Rogue Valley Audubon Society.